robdraaijer/Advertising-docs/Advertising/bingads-13/guides/entity-hierarchy-limits.md

 Each ad group or campaign can contain up to 2,500 negative site placements.
 Each URL must specify the domain name e.g., *contoso.com* which can include up to three subdomains and two subdirectories.
 The subdomain count includes the *www* prefix.
 For example *one.two.three.contoso.com/1/2*, *www.two.three.contoso.com/1/2*, and *one.two.contoso.co.uk/1/2* are valid URLs, whereas *one.two.three.contoso.co.uk/1/2* (too many subdomains) and *one.two.three.contoso.com/1/2/3* (too many subdirectories) are not.

+Additionally an ad account can be associated with any number of website exclusion lists ([PlacementExclusionList](../campaign-management-service/placementexclusionlist.md)).
+Each manager account (customer) can own up to three website exclusion lists.
+Each list can contain up to 10,000 negative sites ([NegativeSite](../campaign-management-service/negativesite.md)).

 ## <a name="productgroup"></a>Product Groups
 Product groups are used to determine which products from your Microsoft Merchant Center catalog should be included in a particular ad group.
 In order to understand product groups, first make sure you are familiar with [Product Ads](product-ads.md).